 - Check your mulch and cardboard.
 Some of your mulch may be displaced due to pets or other garden visitors.
 Be sure to keep the cardboard covered with a layer of mulch to maintain an orderly appearance and prevent it from blowing away.

 - Weeds?
 Pull any you see.
 If there is a large area of weeds, it could be where cardboard coverage isn’t complete or the cardboard got ripped.

 - Stay in touch with other gardeners.
 You will likely come across a mysterious bug or plant in your garden.
 Compare notes with neighbors, nursery staff or friends – it is highly probable someone else will have wisdom to share from a similar experience.
-Or, join our Lawn to Garden Facebook group to share pictures and get advice from other gardeners.
+Or, join our East Bay Garden Friends Facebook group to share pictures and get advice from other gardeners.